edinburgh-napier/SET09102/notes/unit5_testing/unit_tests.md

 to take advantage of modern tools that allow you to automate your tests.
 They can then be managed along with the rest of the codebase and can be run repeatedly by any member of the development team.

-## How many unit tests?

-A typical method will have an acceptable range of inputs depending on its parameters, and an acceptable range of outputs.
-The ideal unit test would ensure that the code produces expected output for every possible combination of parameter values.
-This is not always possible, however, because integer parameters, for example, have a theoretically infinite range.
-In practice, it is more feasible to concentrate on *typical* and *boundary* cases.
-Typical values correspond to the happy path where everything works as planned, and the boundary (or *edge*) cases represent the extreme or exceptional values that parameters might take.
-A good example of an exceptional value would be where the argument has not been correctly set and the parameter therefore has a null value.
-The number of tests required therefore increases with the number of parameters.

-When the method is implementing an explicit behaviour, there may be specific checks that can be carried out and these checks could also be cartured in unit tests.
-For example, the method might be part of an ecommerce system which has a limit on the total cost of an order.
-One or more unit tests could be used to ensure that the value limit is never exceeded as items are added to the shopping basket.
-The general point is that a single method is likely to have several associated unit tests.

 ## Anatomy of a unit test